Dracape/Alt-for-ANSI/README.md

 | Delete | 1 | ~ | Return | 0 | & | Page Up | \ | Left | Up | Down | Right | |
 | Ctrl | 2 | 3 | 4 | 5 | + | | * | 6 | 7 | 8 | 9 | |
 | | Super | Shift | | | | | Space | **AltGr** | | | | |
+#### Unusual brackets
+It is assumed that your typing program automatically paires the brackets; if it doesn't, the closing keys are provided in the top row

 ---

 # Installation